synapticrumble/flask-sherlock/README.md

-# flask-init-mini
+# Sherlock

-This project is a boilerplate for future Flask applications.
+Welcome to Sherlock project.
+Sherlock is a movie recommendation microservice written in Flask.

 Below steps can be executed on any unix like system.
 I will use ubuntu deployed on [O'Reilly's sandbox](https://learning.oreilly.com/scenarios/ubuntu-sandbox/9781492062837) (alternatively you could use [Katacoda's playground](https://www.katacoda.com/courses/ubuntu/playground2004)).
 Once the sandbox/playground is ready, execute instructions specified in below sections.

 ## Setup SSH key

-**This step is option and can be omitted.**

 Create ssh key and add it to GitHub's [SSH keys](https://github.com/settings/keys) settings.